 Washington Post (US)

 The creative minds of The Washington Post have illustrated the fractured democracy of the American society as a deconstructed American flag.
-The stripes and stars that make up the flag seem to be dislodged from the flag and tossed to the ground.
+The stripes and stars that make up the flag look dislodged from the flag and tossed to the ground.

 New York Times Magazine (US)